-- Be wary of insurance companies that offer a ‘lifetime policy’ but cap the yearly amount you can claim for at a ridiculously low amount – A claimable limit of £6000 per year sounds great, but when you read the small print and it says only £500 per condition per year, you could be stuck with a huge bill if your pet needs expensive specialist surgery or ongoing medications.
+- A word of warning to be wary of insurance companies that offer a ‘lifetime policy’ but cap the yearly amount you can claim for at a ridiculously low amount – A claimable limit of £6000 per year sounds great, but when you read the small print and it says only £500 per condition per year, you could be stuck with a huge bill if your pet needs expensive specialist surgery or ongoing medications.

 - Some insurance companies may exclude or place a monetary limit on things like dentistry, MRI scans, referrals, cruciate injury repairs and even laboratory and hospitalisation fees, so make sure you check out these things too.

 - Check what your insurance company will class as related conditions, especially if you are on a 12 month policy.
 Some conditions may be classed as ‘bilateral conditions’.
 For example, if your pet has surgery on the left leg to repair a torn cruciate ligament and then 18 months later tears his right cruciate ligament, you may find that the condition is excluded even though it’s the other leg and happened a different way.